Skip to main content

 Congratulations on your Executive MBA offer from King's!

-You can use this page to explore more details about the course, and other key information you should know.
-Let us know if you have any questions.
-We look forward to your acceptance of our offer!
+You can use this page to explore further details about the course and key information you should know.

 Hear from our current students

-Victoria and Hannah are both current King's Executive MBA students, and they were happy to share their thoughts on their experience so far during this webinar.
+Cheng and Holly are both current King's Executive MBA students, and they were happy to share their thoughts and experiences on the programme during this webinar.

 Why King's?